 Yes, similar to almost every other North American state spider, the dark fishing spider does bite.
 If one gets in a state of being harassed, they go on the defensive.
 They also present venom when it bites.
-However, unless the victim has an allergy, their venom is not normally dangerous.
+But is the bite of this dark fishing spider really poisonous?
+Unless the victim has an allergy, their venom is not normally dangerous.

-The bite of the dolomedes tenebrosus is not much more serious than that of a wasp/bee sting.
+The bite of the Dark fishing spider (Dolomedes tenebrosus) is not much more serious or any type of poisonous than that of a wasp/bee sting.
 Some people state they feel no pain at all when this spider bites them, while others state it hurts severely.
-Unless you suffer from anaphylaxis or an allergic reaction it shouldn’t create much to be alarmed about.
+Unless you suffer from anaphylaxis or an allergic reaction, it shouldn’t create much to be alarmed about.

 Do Dark Fishing Spiders Spin Webs?